-U.S. educators coined the term Whole Language Method for the first time in 1980s.
+U.S. educators coined the term Whole Language Method for the first time in the 1980s.
 This group of educators was concerned specifically with teaching of language arts (reading and writing in the mother tongue).
-Teaching of reading and writing in first language is very common and popular academic discipline.
-It covers variety of different methods and approaches.
+Teaching of reading and writing in the first language is very common and popular academic discipline.
+It covers a variety of different methods and approaches.
 The reading and writing teaching approaches leads to learning that is divided into small segments such as grammar, pronunciation, vocabulary, and word recognition.

 The Whole Language Method strongly opposes teaching of a language in form of small segments but it focuses that language should be taught as a “whole” instead of parts.
 “If language isn’t kept whole, it isn’t language anymore.”
 (Rigg, 1991, 522)

 The main objectives of Whole Language Method is to involve real and practical instruction for teaching reading and writing in the classroom.
 Student should read real and authentic literature rather than specially prepared lesson and exercises.
 It also focuses on natural and real events rather than fabricated stories of fairies and heroes that never happen in real life.
 It primarily aims on student-centered learning.

 Learner’s Activities in Whole Language Method

 - Students read authentic literature rather specific academic syllabus

 - Students write on natural events that happen in real life.